Port Republic, New Jersey: Roads and highways

 As of May 2010, the city had a total of 23.29 mi of roadways, of which 8.18 mi were maintained by the municipality, 9.65 mi by Atlantic County and 1.81 mi by the New Jersey Department of Transportation and 3.65 mi by the New Jersey Turnpike Authority.

 The Garden State Parkway passes through the city and is accessible at Interchange 48.
 U.S. Route 9 passes through Port Republic, as do County Route 575 and County Route 561 Alternate.
 A small piece of Route 167 is in the city.

 The bridge across Nacote Creek in Port Republic is the oldest bridge in Atlantic County, built in 1904, and is on the New Jersey Register of Historic Places.
-It is also in need of repair, and its reconstruction is planned as part of the county's plan to repair several older bridges throughout the county; although the bridge had previously been closed for some time following an inspection that found that its condition had deteriorated, in early 2021 the county commissioners awarded a contract for its replacement to South State Inc., which planned to begin work on it around July 1 of that year.
+It was in need of repair, and its reconstruction was planned as part of the county's plan to repair several older bridges throughout the county.
+The bridge had previously been closed for some time following an inspection that found that its condition had deteriorated.
+In early 2021, the county commissioners awarded a contract for its replacement, with work scheduled to begin around July 1 of that year.
+The $12.5 million project repiring the crossing and access roads was completed and the bridge was reopened in September 2023.